-While such movement in markets and interest rates are built in to LDI portfolios, the timing of interest rate rises in an environment where virtually all asset classes have depreciated in value has meant that managers have had to liquidate at the bottom of the market and funding positions have worsened.
+While such movement in markets and interest rates are built in to LDI portfolios, the timing of interest rate rises in an environment where virtually all asset classes have depreciated in value has meant that managers have had to liquidate at the bottom of the market.
+Notwithstanding this, the rise in interest rates has meant that the fall in scheme liabilities has been greater than the fall in asset prices, meaning that scheme funding positions have actually improved.